 WIC is the acronym for the Special Supplemental Nutrition Program for Women, Infants and Children.
 It is a federally-funded program that targets the health and nutrition needs of pregnant and postpartum women, breastfeeding women, and infants and children under the age of 5.
-WIC serves approximately eight million people each month.
+WIC serves more than six million people each month.

 WIC is best known for providing nutritious foods, at no cost, to supplement the diets of participating families.
 Some foods include:

 - iron-fortified adult cereal

 - infant cereal